8 Nature Escapes in Greenville, SC

 - Where to eat nearby: Yellow Ginger (Contemporary Asian restaurant serving Southeast Asian specialties)

 4. Swamp Rabbit Trail

 Consider parking at the cafe and indulging in a freshly baked pastry and mug of coffee from renowned Carolina Roaster Counter Culture.
-Then hop on the bike trail and enjoy some beautiful natural scenery.
+Then hop on the bike trail and enjoy some beautiful natural scenery and an invigorating workout.
 It can get crowded on weekends, so get here earlier to enjoy a more peaceful ride.
-This section of the path fortunately does not get nearly as much traffic as the downtown.
+This section of the path fortunately does not get nearly as much traffic as the downtown access point.

 - Swamp rabbit trail map

 - Highlight: Paved multi-use path with many access points

 - Where to eat nearby: Swamp Rabbit Cafe (Healthy organic homemade pastries, fresh bread, and delicious coffee)